-I,, am a member of USAA and/or serve USAA in the following manner(s):
+l, am a member of USAA and/or serve USAA in the following manner(s):

 Board of Directors

 Committee Member

 Please specify which committee(s)

 Task Force Member

 Please specify which task force(s)

 Hearing Panel Member

 Please specify which hearing panel(s)

 Employee

 Volunteer

 Selection Committee

 Athlete Representative

 Contractor

 Other

 I attest to the following:

-- □ I have received the USAA Conflict of Interest Policy (the "Policy"). - \Box I have read and understand the Policy. - \Box I agree to comply with the Policy.
+I have received the US AA Conflict of Interest Policy (the "Policy").

+I have read and unders tand the Policy.

+I agree to comply with the Policy.

-\Box I understand that USAA is a charitable organization and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.
+A is a charitable organization and in order to maintain its federal tax exemption activities which accomplish one or more of its tax-exempt purposes.